'Star Wars Jedi: Survivor' release date, trailer and everything we know so far

 ‘Star Wars Jedi: Survivor’ release date

-‘Star Wars Jedi: Survivor’ trailer
+‘Star Wars Jedi: Survivor’ trailers

+The latest trailer for Star Wars Jedi: Survivor gives us our first proper look at gameplay.
+Check it out below:

-So far we have only seen one trailer for Star Wars Jedi: Survivor.
-It’s a pre-rendered cinematic trailer with no gameplay.
+The first trailer for Star Wars Jedi: Survivor is a pre-rendered cinematic trailer with no gameplay.
 What we do see is inquisitors continuing their hunt for remaining Jedi, as well as an older Cal discovering a character floating in a Bacta Tank.
 A hooded Sith is seen battling with Cal.

 ‘Star Wars Jedi: Survivor’ platforms